eth-cscs/cug25-uenv/slides/cpe/slides.md

 * users can further customise what to mount and configure.

 What about **rollback**?
-* upgrades and bug fixes are deployed as a new *tag*
+* Upgrades and bug fixes are deployed as a new *tag*.
-* existing deployments are still available: users choose which version to use at runtime
+* Existing deployments are still available; users choose which version to use at runtime.

 ---